Skip to content

 Storage math

-A 500-user Enterprise org gets 10 GB + (500 x 612 MB) = ~308 GB of file storage.
-This sounds generous until you consider that a single scanned contract is 2-5 MB, and an organization processing 100 contracts/day generates 73-182 GB per year.
-Always model file volume growth.
+A 500-user Enterprise org gets 10 GB + (500 x 2 GB) = ~1,010 GB of file storage.
+That sounds generous.
+But a document-heavy organization processing hundreds of files per day can consume terabytes within a few years.
+Always model file volume growth against 3-year projections.

 External DMS Comparison